 - signal-to-noise ratio (SNR) comparing the strength of desired sound against the background nose,

 - band energy ratio (BER) depicting relations between higher and lower frequency bands.
 In other words. it measures how low frequencies are dominant over high ones.

 Of course, there are numerous other properties to look at in this domain.
 To recap, it tells us how the sound energy spreads across frequencies while the time domain shows how a signal change over time.

 Time-frequency domain features

-One of the most popular group of time frequency domain features are mel-frequency cepstral coefficients (MFCCs).
-They work within human hearing range and as such are based mel scale and mel spectrograms we discussed earlier.
+One of the most popular groups of time-frequency domain features is mel-frequency cepstral coefficients (MFCCs).
+They work within the human hearing range and as such are based on the mel scale and mel spectrograms we discussed earlier.

 The waveform of snoring sound (a) and its MFCC spectrogram (b) compared with the waveform of the toilet flush sound (c) and corresponding MFCC image (d).
 Source: A Deep Learning Model for Snoring Detection (Electronic Journal, Vol.8, Issue 9)